DevExpress/testcafe/CONTRIBUTING.md

 ## Reporting a Problem

-If anything goes wrong with TestCafe, file an issue in our [GitHub repository](https://github.com/DevExpress/testcafe/issues).
+If you find a problem when using TestCafe, please file an issue in our [GitHub repository](https://github.com/DevExpress/testcafe/issues).
-But first please search through the existing issues to see if the problem has already been reported or addressed.
+However, to save some time, please search through the existing issues to see if the problem has already been reported or addressed.

 When you create a new issue, template text is automatically added to its body.
-To help us understand your problem, be sure to fill in all sections in this template.
+To help us understand the issue you're describing, be sure to fill in all sections in this template.

 ## Code Contribution